SiddharthaAnand/datastructures/problem_solving/README.md

 Maximize your profit based on the condition that the following constraint holds: profit[j] % profit[i] == 0 AND j > i where i and j are indices and profit is the input array.

+### Producer-Consumer Problem

+Implement a producer and consumer, sharing a resource.
+Simulation done using threads.